Liangyu5wu/Liangyu5wu.github.io/content/projects/Vertex_t0/index.md

 ## Recent Tasks

 {{< spoiler text="Click to view the breakdown" >}}
-1. Refine the binning and fitting plots
+1. Refine the binwidth (10-20ps) and cancel the 100GeV upper bound

-2. Get the money plot of mean value&sigma
+2. Apply the new cut for trackings

+3. See if the time looks reasonable

 {{< /spoiler >}}